jonchar/jonchar.github.io/_posts/2015-10-13-python-matrix-multiply-operator.markdown

 ---
-layout: page
+layout: post
-title: Python 3.5 matrix multiplication
+title:	"Python 3.5 matrix multiplication"
 date: 	2015-10-13
+tags: 	[python3]
 ---

 I'm excited to hear that Python 3.5 has finally added an [operator to handle